wecacuee/ECE417-F24-Mobile-Robots/docs/labnotes/02-28/gazebo-tutorials-car-demo.md

 gzserver worlds/empty_sky.world
 ~~~

-# Exercise 1
-   * Find the world file used in car demo.
-(Hint: find the  demo.launch  file and  look for the path to the world file.)

 ## Graphical Client

 The graphical client connects to a running `gzserver` and visualizes the elements.
 This is also a tool which allows you to modify the running simulation.